kmlasharma/WildCards/README.md

 ## Tearing down the Docker container

+1. Make sure you have exited the container by typing `exit` ("Your prompt will change from `root@<some code>:~#` to your normal prompt).
-1. Run `docker-compose stop` to completely tear down the Docker container
+2. Run `docker-compose stop` to completely tear down the Docker container (run this command from outside of the container).

 ## Automated Testing Instructions